 An organized home and office is key to staying focused and working productively in a home environment.
 It’s also important for your health to make changes from time to time.
 Over time, working on your bed or an old sofa, or in an overly cluttered space can put unnecessary stress on your spine.
 So learn now the top technique to upgrade your office area to get refreshed environment.

 It’s not good for your mental well-being either.
-Here we offer six ways to transform an area of your home into a functional, high-performance workspace.
+Here we offer six ways to transform and upgrade your office area for a high-performance workspace.